Jana worked in animal welfare with abused and unwanted pets. She loves sharing her hands-on experience regarding domestic and wild critters.

 With practice, anyone can learn to switch off the moment they arrive home.
 Once mastered, this ability offers peace and the chance to reboot.
 This is critical.
 The main reason why welfare workers flame out is that they get no rest or positive stimulation.
 Which brings us to our next point.

-6. Keep Your Fun Things Close
+6. Balance Your Life With Fun

 Looking back, I wish I had nurtured my fun things throughout the hard times.
 For some reason, I felt guilty about experiencing moments of joyful flow, doing what I loved, when my work was so serious.
 Ironically, putting them on the shelf only helped with the downward spiral.
 Leaving my personal joys behind didn't bring better focus and dedication to the shelter as I had hoped.